joachimschaaf/dockerdemo/README.md

 *Q: on which port is the Postgres database running? `expose`and `ports` - where's the difference?
 How to run the database on port 9999?*

+## Stop the container

+A running container can be stopped with the 'docker stop' command.

+*Q: does the container still exist after the stop command?*

-To stop and remove the container use
+To stop and remove the container that was started with docker-compose use

     docker-compose down